-We have commissioned 1,300 beautiful Snowdrops, to celebrate and remember someone this spring, which will be displayed in a mass installation at the home of Charles Darwin during March 2021.
+We commissioned 1,300 beautiful Snowdrops, to celebrate and remember someone this spring, which were displayed in a mass installation at the home of Charles Darwin during 30 March to 12 April 2021.

-Your Snowdrop will represent those we have loved and carry forwards in our hearts as the green shoots of spring bring hope for the future.
+Your Snowdrop represents those we have loved and carry forwards in our hearts as the green shoots of spring bring hope for the future.

-When the installation finishes, you will receive your Snowdrop to keep forever in your garden, house or special place of remembrance.
+The installation has now finished and you will receive your Snowdrop to keep forever in your garden, house or special place of remembrance.
 It will be your very own keepsake to remember your loved one.

 Each of the 1,300 Snowdrops commissioned stands for one of the 1,300 patients we look after at any one time.

-By donating and dedicating your own Snowdrop to someone you want to celebrate and remember, you will be supporting St Christopher’s to continue its vital work to provide the very best end of life care across south east London for those who need us most.
+By donating and dedicating your own Snowdrop to someone you want to celebrate and remember, you have supported St Christopher’s to continue its vital work to provide the very best end of life care across south east London for those who need us most.

 “As the white petals and green shoots of the snowdrop unfurl in the spring we are reminded of the renewal of life and our hopes for the future.
 A St Christopher’s Snowdrop enables you to remember and celebrate those you love and carry their memory with you”Andrew Goodhead Spiritual Care Lead, St Christopher’s

 We installed the 1,300 Snowdrops at Down House, the renowned naturalist, on Monday 29 March.
 The Head Gardener and 12 volunteer gardeners from Down House oversaw the installation in the orchard, taking care to avoid the fragile wile flowers underfoot.
 It took just three hours to create the Sea of Snowdrops.